(one synonym : Acidalia recessata Walker, 1861)

 The caterpillars grow to a length of about 2 cms.

 The adult moths range in colour from pale green to yellow.

-Each wing has a small black discal spot.
-Each wing is traversed by brown lines, with the inner one wider than the others.
+Each wing often has a small black central spot, and is traversed by brown lines, with the inner one wider than the others.
+The hindwings have an angled outer margin.
 When at rest, the moths hold their wings outspread so that these transverse lines continue unbroken across all four wings.
-They have a wing span of about 2 cms.
+The moths have a wing span of about 2 cms.

 The species has been taken in: